 The WOD is a group exercise, studio-based class here at Third Space.
-The concept taps into the culture of the CrossFit trend, encouraging competition and camaraderie between you and those sweating and swearing next to you.
+The concept taps into the culture of the functional training trend, encouraging competition and camaraderie between you and those sweating and swearing next to you.

 When you step across the threshold expect a mixture of bodyweight, dumbbell, kettlebell and skipping rope exercises.
 Impressively, no two sessions will be the same – unless it’s one of the named sessions concocted by the minds of the Elite Trainers, that is.
 For example, Elite Trainer George Toohey created the ‘GT’ (do you see what he did there?) and while we won’t spoil the surprise of what it involves, these workouts will be deployed more than once a year to allow dedicated attendees to track their progression.

 How Do I Sign Up?

 Simple.
 Make a booking through our online booking system or call reception to book you in.
 Though Canary Wharf members don’t need to book – the show offs.

 CrossFit Sounds Intense – Is This For Everyone?

 Yes, functional training and indeed The WOD can get very intense.
 However, the workouts are designed to contain sections where you’re encouraged to go at your own pace – especially if you’re new to the class.